What to Expect

 See our full workshop line-up for more information about each workshop.

-The two evening keynote talks will be held at stage@TheDock, as well as our Meet the Writer panels.
+The two evening keynote talks will be held at Stage@TheDock, as well as our Meet the Writer panels.

 See our full talk line-up for more information about each talk.

-These sessions start at 1.30pm on Saturday and Sunday, so you’re welcome to bring your lunch and chat with others.
+These sessions start at 1.00pm on Saturday and Sunday, so you’re welcome to bring your lunch and chat with others.

 Both social events are free, but booking is still required.
+For more information see our social pages.

 When you arrive

-For those wishing to purchase tickets on the day, rather than prebook, you can make your way to the box office next to Stage@TheDock.
+For those wishing to purchase tickets on the day, rather than pre-book, you can make your way to the box office next to Stage@TheDock.
 Please note that tickets bought on the day will be subject to availability.

 You may arrive 10 minutes before your event time and staff will guide you from there.